Can Dogs Burp?

 Dog Burps

-Dog burping is a natural body process much like it is in humans.
+Burping in dogs is a natural body process, much like it is in humans.
 It happens when the body is trying to get rid of excess air that has become stuck in the digestive tract.
-The esophageal sphincter at the top of their stomachs relaxes, allowing excess gas to leave, resulting in an often audible burp.
+To relieve excess gas, the esophageal sphincter at the top of their stomachs relaxes, resulting in an often audible burp.

-Sometimes you may also hear strange rumbling coming from your dog’s stomach.
+Sometimes you may also hear a strange rumbling coming from your dog's stomach.
 This is called borborygmus.
-Borborygmus is the moving around of liquid and gas inside of the stomach or intestinal tract.
+Borborygmus is the movement of liquid and gas inside the stomach or intestinal tract.

 Causes of Dog Burps